mohdfareed/machine-setup/README.md

 - `-f|--force`: forces cloning the repo even if it already exists.
 - `-h|--help`: prints the help message.

-The repo expects the following files and directories to be present on the
-machine:

-- `$PRIVATE_MACHINE/env.sh`: private machine-specific environment variables,
-  such as API keys and passwords.
-- `$PRIVATE_MACHINE/pi.sh`: private Raspberry Pi-specific environment
-  variables, equivalent to `env.sh`.
-- `keys/`: a directory containing SSH keys used by the machine.
-  - The current setup expects the following keys to be present:
-    - `personal[.pub]`: key pair for personal GitHub account.

 ### Individual Setup